Mad Max Beyond Thunderdome

-Mad Max Beyond Thunderdome (also known as Mad Max 3) is a 1985 Australian post-apocalyptic dystopian action film directed by George Miller and George Ogilvie and written by Terry Hayes and Miller.
-It is the third installment in the Mad Max franchise and the sequel to Mad Max 2 (1981).
-It is the only film in the franchise to be rated PG-13 by the MPAA.
-The film stars Mel Gibson and Tina Turner, the former in his final performance as "Mad Max" Rockatansky, a lone roving warrior who is exiled into the desert.
+Mad Max Beyond Thunderdome is a 1985 Australian post-apocalyptic dystopian action film directed by George Miller and George Ogilvie and written by Terry Hayes and Miller.
+The third installment in the Mad Max franchise and the sequel to Mad Max 2 (1981), the film stars Mel Gibson (in his final performance as "Mad Max" Rockatansky) and Tina Turner.
 Billboard later listed Turner's performance in the film as the 68th best performance of a musician in a box-office film.

 Mad Max Beyond Thunderdome was released in Australia on 10 July 1985.
 The film received positive reviews from critics.
+Due to its toned-down violence compared to previous and subsequent films, Beyond Thunderdome is the only film in the franchise to be rated PG-13 by the MPAA.
 A fourth film, Mad Max: Fury Road, was released in 2015, starring Tom Hardy as Max.